valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 and activating RPS (Receive Packet Steering) support.
 More information in this [thread](https://groups.google.com/forum/#!msg/redis-db/gUhc19gnYgc/BruTPCOroiMJ).
 Jumbo frames may also provide a performance boost when large objects are used.
-+ Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragmentation.
++ Depending on the platform, Valkey can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragmentation.
-If you did not compile Redis yourself, you can use the INFO command to check the `mem_allocator` field.
-Please note most benchmarks do not run long enough to generate significant external fragmentation (contrary to production Redis instances).
+If you did not compile Valkey yourself, you can use the INFO command to check the `mem_allocator` field.
+Please note most benchmarks do not run long enough to generate significant external fragmentation (contrary to production Valkey instances).

 ### Other things to consider